With A Warm, Caring Staff and Stunningly Natural Results,

 Who Gets Breast Reduction?

 Women who get breast reductions often feel back, shoulder, and neck pain from the sheer weight of their breasts.
 Larger breasts also create painful indentations from bra straps.
 There’s also the issue of being active: women with overly large breasts often find it difficult to find sports bras strong enough to support them during a workout or strenuous activity.
-Emotionally, large breasts can make a woman feel too self-conscious, and getting breast reductions are incredibly helpful for helping someone regain their confidence or fit into their clothes better.
+Emotionally, large breasts can make a woman feel too self-conscious, and getting breast reductions can help someone regain their confidence or fit into their clothes better.

 Goals for Breast Reduction